Indyref march through Glasgow after Sturgeon's 'not going away' vow

 The Conservatives and Labour have rejected that idea, arguing that general elections are fought on a range of issues and not just the constitution.

-Ms Sturgeon has claimed that the independence campaign has been "strengthened" by the judgement, while her political rivals insist the ruling should mean issues like the NHS and the cost of living crisis must now be her priority.
+Ms Sturgeon has claimed that the independence campaign has been "strengthened" by the Supreme Court judgement, while her political rivals insist the ruling should mean issues like the NHS and the cost of living crisis must now be her priority.

 Speaking ahead of Saturday's march, Ms Sturgeon said: "Wednesday's judgment from the Supreme Court has galvanised the Yes movement right across Scotland.